 He must have had friends, men like himself, other gray-haired men wearing gray felt fedoras and smudged, wire-framed glasses.
 Everyone has friends.
 What did they do?
 Bowl?
 Play pinochle into the night?
 What did they call him?
 Todd?
 A. Todd?
 Did he have a wife?
 Children?
 Everyone is loved by someone.
 We didn’t know because we didn’t care.

 He doesn’t look like a math teacher, does he?
-No one else thought he did, either, but he was a gentle soul, struggling to make the most of his limited abilities, and he took a lot of abuse from his students, far more than he handed out.
+No one else thought he did, either, but he was a gentle soul, never showed anger however justified, struggling to make the most of his limited abilities, and he took a lot of abuse from his students, far more than he handed out.